Doctor0Evil/IDE.Lab/docs/did-auth.md

 }
 ```

+## Mock mode for CI demos
+Use the `did-proxy-mock.yml` workflow to validate DID tokenless flows in CI without external network calls.

+1. The mock workflow sets:
+	- `DID_PROXY_MOCK=true`
+	- `DID_PROXY_URL=mock://ci`
+2. `aln run tools.did_proxy` will use the local mock generator to return a deterministic capability JSON; this avoids external network calls and proves the capability exchange flow.
+3. For demos, the mock capability uses the scope `github:repo:IDE.Lab:ci:test` and a short expiry (5 minutes).

+This mock mode is for demonstration and reviewer validation only; real deployments must use a secure DID proxy with DID proof verification and proper audit logs.

 Example CI wiring
 1. Runner obtains DID token (did-jwt) from the local agent.
 2. Runner posts assertion to your DID proxy to obtain one-shot token.